-FOR THE MANAGER'S DESK: THE PARABLE OF THE SADHU (p.
-47)

-To assist in your discussion of the case with the students, ask the following and/or highlight these key points.
+FOR THE MANAGER'S DESK - THE PARABLE OF THE SADHU: To assist in your discussion of the case with the students, ask the following and/or highlight these key points.

-- 1. Have the students list the business analogies: - a.
-Grueling course to reach goal - b.
-Only have limited time or window for reaching goal - c.
-Many challenges in achieving; rules of mountain climbing as survival of the fittest? - d.
-Ethical/moral issues often have short-term costs and inconvenience - 2.
+- 1. Have the students list the business analogies: (a) grueling course to reach goal; (b) only have limited time or window for reaching goal; (c) many challenges in achieving; rules of mountain climbing as survival of the fittest; and (d) ethical/moral issues often have short-term costs and inconvenience - 2.
 Discuss with the students the cognitive dissonance that comes from one's personal standards being in conflict with the rules of engagement in business. - 3.
 Highlight what happened with McCoy on those previous climbs when he did not make it to the top.
 Example: had a rich experience with the villagers that was more memorable than a successful climb. - 4.
 Note the regrets he had after the successful climb as he looked back not knowing what had happened to the Sadhu and the resulting regrets.

-ANSWER TO ETHICAL ISSUES (Mt.
-Everest, p.
-51)

-Discuss with the students the following:

-- 1. Perceived sunk cost is a pressure that drives the decision. - 2.
-Desire to succeed drives the climbers. - 3.
-Perception that rules are different for mountain climb vs. life. - 4.
-Regard for human life.
+ANSWER TO ETHICAL ISSUES (Mount Everest): Discuss with the students the following: (1) perceived sunk cost is a pressure that drives the decision; (2) desire to succeed drives the climbers; (3) perception that rules are different for mountain climb vs. life; and (4) regard for human life.